What the Tax Return Box options mean when you're setting up a new spending category or edit an existing one for a UK sole trader, partnership or LLP.

 Choose the name from the list.
 Pick the one that’s most appropriate for the category you’re setting up.

-For example, if you’re a photographer and you want a new category for small digital camera accessories, you'd probably choose Other Business Expenses.
+For example, if you’re a designer and you want a new category for printer ink/toner, you'd probably choose IT and computer consumables.

 Allowable for Tax?